JamesHarrisonZa/IndependentReserveTrader/README.md

 ## 🔧 Coming Soon™

-- Flesh out Domain logic with tests
+- Domain logic for algorithm to buy/sell 🤡